-Alternatively, if there are no terms in the contract that speak to your specific situation, general contract interpretation principles will still apply.
 In Pennsylvania and most other U.S. jurisdictions, parties are excused from their obligation to deliver goods in a timely fashion if there are unforeseeable conditions (such as a global pandemic which gave rise to a ban on non-essential business activity) that make it impossible or extremely difficult to do so.
 Depending on the exact circumstances, your obligations could be delayed or cancelled for the duration of the Covid-19 pandemic.

 Force majeure provisions only apply when conditions make it impossible to fulfill an order.
 For example, a Pennsylvania factory that makes non-essential goods will likely be able to delay their obligations under a contract until the ban on non-essential business activities is lifted.
 However, a graphic designer who was contracted to develop a logo for your company and has the ability to work from home would likely still have to fulfill their obligations.